Frameworks

 Each framework explores a different layer of transformation:

-• national economic capability
+• national economic orchestration

 • organisational AI operating models

-• long-term capability formation
+• long-term capability and value formation

 Why These Frameworks Exist